What is the history of microfluidics?

 The first applications of microfluidic technologies have been in the areas of biological and chemical analysis, for which they offer a number of useful capabilities.

-– To use very small quantities of samples and reagents
+- Use very small quantities of samples and reagents

-– To carry out separations and detection with high resolution and sensitivity
+- Carry out separations and detection with high resolution and sensitivity

 Microfluidics exploits the small size of channels and laminar flow of fluids inside them, due to the low Reynolds number.
 Microfluidics offers fundamentally new capabilities in control of concentrations of molecules in space and time.

 These basic properties give rise to advantages that have made microfluidic technology attractive for biology, diagnostics and chemical synthesis in both industry and academia.